Venus series: Original books

-In 2011, the Edgar Rice Burroughs estate commissioned a sixth Amtor novel, Skies of Venus, from writer Neal Romanek, but the novel was never released.
+In 2011, the Edgar Rice Burroughs estate commissioned a sixth Amtor novel, Skies of Venus: A Novel of Amtor, from writer Neal Romanek, which was released in 2022.

-In January 2020 Carson of Venus: The Edge of All Worlds by Matt Betts will be published.
-Was it ?
+In January 2020 Carson of Venus: The Edge of All Worlds by Matt Betts was published.

-Comic books
+Adaptations and spinoffs

-When DC Comics had the rights to various Burroughs properties, they did an adaptation of Pirates of Venus (in Korak, Son of Tarzan #46–53, partially reprinted in Tarzan Family #60–65) and started an adaptation of Lost on Venus (in Korak #54–56 and Tarzan #230), with art by Michael Kaluta.
+When DC Comics had adaptation rights to various Burroughs series, they did an adaptation of Pirates of Venus (in Korak, Son of Tarzan #46–53, partially reprinted in Tarzan Family #60–65) and started an adaptation of Lost on Venus (in Korak #54–56 and Tarzan #230), with art by Michael Kaluta.

-Later, Dark Horse Comics obtained the rights of the Burroughs properties, and in 1995 published a four-issue miniseries crossover, Tarzan/Carson of Venus, written by Darko Macan and illustrated by Igor Kordej.
+Later, Dark Horse Comics obtained adaptation rights to the Burroughs series, and in 1995 published a four-issue miniseries crossover, Tarzan/Carson of Venus, written by Darko Macan and illustrated by Igor Kordej.
 It was collected into a trade paperback in 1999.

-Feature film

 In 2004 an option for the entire Venus series were secured by Angelic Entertainment, Inc. a film production company based in San Diego, California.
 They have since lost the option rights to this property.
 The entire Venus Series property is under option by Jupiter 9 Productions, which is developing the books as a series of features.

+Plot

+Setting

+Amtor is a cloud-covered world with a primarily oceanic southern hemisphere known as Trabol, where large islands and two continents, Thora and a smaller northern landmass, dominate the landscape.
+The planet’s unusual geography includes massive vegetation, giant animals, and dangerous fauna, limiting exploration.
+Amtorians hold a bizarre cosmology, believing the world is a flat disc or hemisphere floating on lava, leading to warped maps and a lack of celestial navigation.
+With no clear understanding of the northern hemisphere, they rely on a pseudo-scientific theory to reconcile their geographical misconceptions.

+On Amtor, the human natives range from the sophisticated, long-lived Vepajans, to hostile and often violent groups like the Thorists, Angans, and Nobargans.
+The Thorists, who overthrew the Vepajans, struggle with decay and inefficiency, while the Vepajans, possessing advanced technology and longevity serums, live isolated on a remote island.
+Other regions include Morov, ruled by a mad scientist who turns people into zombies, and Havatoo, a eugenic society with advanced knowledge and strict social classes.
+Various tribes and kingdoms, like the Samary and Korva, add further complexity, with unique customs and internal conflicts shaping the planet's diverse cultures.